larsdecker/medusa-plugin-keygen/README.md

 The licenses endpoint lets you fetch existing licenses for an order or manually generate them if needed.

+## KeygenService API
+The plugin registers a `keygenService` on the Medusa container.
+It provides helpers for common licensing operations:

+- `createLicense(input)` – create a license in Keygen and persist it locally
+- `suspendLicense(licenseId)` – suspend an existing license
+- `revokeLicense(licenseId)` – revoke a license permanently
+- `getLicenseWithMachines(licenseId)` – retrieve a license along with its machines
+- `activateMachine(input)` – attach a machine to a license, enforcing seat limits
+- `deleteMachine(machineId)` – remove a machine from Keygen
+- `createDownloadLink(input)` – generate and cache a temporary asset download URL

 ## Installation
 ```bash
 npm i medusa-plugin-keygen